-- Non-integer options which have no default value are disabled if not set. - :Match: Yes implies that the option must match on donor and joiner nodes. - SST script reads my.cnf when it runs on either donor or joiner node, not during mysqld startup. - SST options must be specified in the main my.cnf file.
+- Non-integer options which have no default value are disabled if not set. - :Match: Yes implies that option should match on donor and joiner nodes. - SST script reads my.cnf when it runs on either donor or joiner node, not during mysqld startup. - SST options must be specified in the main my.cnf file.

-option streamfmt
+streamfmt

-Values xbstream, tar

-Default xbstream

-Match Yes

 Used to specify the Percona XtraBackup streaming format.
-The recommended value is streamfmt=xbstream.
-Certain features are not available with tar, for instance: encryption, compression, parallel streaming, streaming incremental backups.
+The only option is the xbstream format.
+SST fails and generates an error when another format, such as tar, is used.

 For more information about the xbstream format, see The xbstream Binary.

-option transferfmt
+transferfmt